-Courses taken in a prior MS degree may introduce more flexibility into the MolE program.
-If the prior degree covers some of our PhD requirements, the student can request to take other courses, either to gain depth in the chosen area or to explore another field.
-The student and the faculty advisor should plan such variations from the standard curriculum.
+Applying for a waiver with courses taken in a prior MS degree may introduce more flexibility into the MolE program.
+If the prior degree covers some of the MolE PhD requirements, students may submit the above requirement materials to gain depth skills in the chosen area or to explore another field.
+The student should work with the GPA and Director of Education for such variations from the standard curriculum.